If you are just getting started with BBQ I highly recommend making a smoke pork shoulder on your charcoal grill one of the first recipes you try.

 Homemade Smoked Pork Shoulder on a Charcoal Grill

-- Once the pork is fully cooked, vent the pan and let it rest for 1 hour before shredding.
-You can hold the pork for up to 4 hours by placing the pork into a dry cooler and covering it with a towel.
+- Probe the pork with an instant read thermometer in different places to make sure its tender in all the spots.
+Pull the pork off the grill and rest for at least 1 hour with the pan vented but not removed.
+You can hold the pork for up to 8 hours by placing the pork into a dry cooler and covering it with a towel.

 Pulled Pork on a Charcoal Grill